sideshowcoder/canned/README.md

 	    "response": "response for 123"
 	}

+Wildcard responses are also supported, very useful to have 'wildcard' directories, so that if for given a request like:

+  GET /api/users/1/profile/

+you don't have a file in `./canned/api/users/1/profile/index.get.json` then it would look for a file in `./canned/api/users/any/index.get.json` or similar.
+Wildcards can be specified on the command line via

+  canned --wildcard iamawildcard

 How about some docs inside for the responses?
 ---------------------------------------------
 Most content types support comments natively, like html or javascript.
 Sadly the